 The black box technique can come in handy when us non-scientists get stuck on something.

 For example, when working on your marketing plan, you know you should include a social media strategy.
 But, you don’t know much about social media or the right tactics.

 Your lack of knowledge may cause you to:

 - (a) omit this as a strategy, or

 - (b) head off to immediately become a social media expert.

 If (a): You may miss a potentially critical strategy.

 If (b): You’ve lost focus and spun off into a tangent.

-So instead, insert a black box representing your social media strategy.
-Continue with the rest of your plan and return later to add the missing details.
+Instead, insert a black box to represent your social media strategy.
+Continue with the rest of your plan, and return later to add the missing details.

 Next time you get stuck on an idea, try using black boxes.
 Don’t let a temporary lack of information hold you back.